keylime/enhancements/README.md

 This repo contains issues that map to enhancements that drive change requests targeted for Keylime and it's ecosystem.
 These enhancements are umbrellas for new features to be added to Keylime.
 An enhancement may take multiple releases to complete and be planned accordingly.

-To view accepted enhancments under current development view with the [in-progress label](https://github.com/keylime/enhancements/issues?q=is%3Aissue+is%3Aopen+label%3Ain-progress)
+To view accepted enhancements under current development view with the [in-progress label](https://github.com/keylime/enhancements/issues?q=is%3Aissue+is%3Aopen+label%3Ain-progress)

 To view enhancements under review, view with the [backlog label](https://github.com/keylime/enhancements/issues?q=is%3Aissue+is%3Aopen+label%3Abacklog)